camunda/camunda-docs-manual/content/update/minor/74-to-75/wls.md

 ---

-The following steps describe how to upgrade the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
-For the entire procedure, refer to the [upgrade guide][upgrade-guide].
+The following steps describe how to update the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
+For the entire procedure, refer to the [update guide][update-guide].
 If not already done, make sure to download the [Camunda BPM 7.5 Oracle WebLogic distribution](https://app.camunda.com/nexus/content/groups/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).

-The upgrade procedure takes the following steps:
+The update procedure takes the following steps:

 1. Uninstall the Camunda Applications and Archives
 2. Replace Camunda Core Libraries